denoland/deno_lint/docs/rules/no_window_prefix.md

 - `window`
 - `Navigator`

 because these APIs are not supported in Workers.
+Additionally, `location` is also allowed because what it points to in the Window context is different from that in Web Workers.

 ### Invalid: